varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-3-dir/contracts.md

 Let's compute the probability of profit at expiration for a short strangle for  [AMD](https://finance.yahoo.com/quote/AMD/) with the following data: short put strike $K_{1}$ = \$80.0 USD/share, short call srtike $K_{1}$ = \$120.0 USD/share, $\mathcal{P}_{1}$ = \$1.69 USD/share and $\mathcal{P}_{2}$ = \$2.97 USD/share.
 The current share price of [AMD](https://finance.yahoo.com/quote/AMD/) is $S_{o}$ = 102.53 USD/share.

-* The first step is to _estimate_ the future close price of the underlying asset in this case [AMD](https://finance.yahoo.com/quote/AMD/) at expiration.
+* First, estimate the future close price of the underlying asset in this case [AMD](https://finance.yahoo.com/quote/AMD/) at expiration.
 The close price was _predicted_ by building a GBM model based on the previous 45-days of AMD close price data; close price data was downloaded from the [Polygon.io application programming interface (API)](https://polygon.io).
 The GBM analytical solution developed previously was used to generate N = 10,000 sample paths from which the cumulative probability was calculated ({numref}`fig-cumulative-d-AMD-10K`).

 ```{figure} ./figs/Fig-CumulativeDistribution-C-AMD-D-10-21-22-N10K.pdf
 ---